Update: I recently upgraded to kernel 2.6.15.6 and to Xorg 7.

 the destination directory of the first 2!!!

 That's IT!!!
 Rebooting the kernel finalizes the configuration (note that I am still having problems with booting my laptop with the Wacom plugged in - it freezes at hotplug detection.
 This problem doesn't happen on my big computer.
-Usually I just unplug it, boot the computer, and and plug it in once it has booted BEFORE I start Xwindows).
+Usually I just unplug it, boot the computer, and and plug it in BEFORE Xwindows starts).

 Now you need to install an updated driver for your X server to deal